-Whether you developed asymmetric breasts or have always wanted to go bigger, you may have undergone breast augmentation surgery.
-Unfortunately, complications can arise after even the best executed surgeries.
-Even for cosmetic surgery.
-This is why it is essential to watch for issues and keep your surgeon updated on your health.
+Women who have received breast augmentation surgery sometimes experience complications.
+Because unfortunately, complications arise even after the best surgeries.
+This is why it is essential to watch for issues and keep your surgeon informed about your health after cosmetic surgery.

-Here are two breast augmentation complications that may require a second surgery and how cosmetic surgeons can address the issue.
+These types of complications only fall into two categories.
+Here are two breast augmentation complications that require a second surgery and how cosmetic surgeons address the issue.

 1. Capsular Contracture

-Natural tissue can react when subjected to foreign bodies, and breast implants are no exception.
+Natural tissue usually reacts when foreign bodies or tissue is introduced, and breast implants are no exception.
 Occasionally after breast implant surgery, the tissue within the breast pocket can develop an immune response.
 When this happens, the immune system wraps collagen fibers around one or both implants.
+These fibers form into scar tissue that hardens the breast and even lead to the breast becoming misshapen.

 This condition is capsular contracture, and it occurs in around 1.9% to 2.3% of all patients who undergo breast augmentation surgery.
 Many people assume the hardening will go away naturally by massaging it.
-On the contrary, the contracture can become stronger and contribute to a variety of issues including cosmetic defects and physical pain.
+While a light massage can help, the contracture can still become stronger.
+And if left untreated, this complication leads to a variety of issues including cosmetic defects and physical pain.

 Grade three and four capsular contractures are considered severe.
 In order to remedy this complication, you may need additional operations.
-These operations will reduce pain and improve the cosmetic appearance of the breasts.
+These operations will reduce pain and improve the overall size and shape of the breasts.

 To correct capsular contractures, surgeons can use a variety of different methods.
 It is possible for physicians to treat early stages of contracture by offering the patient medication which reverses the swelling.
 However, more severe contractures may require a capsulectomy, which completely removes the implant and the capsulized scar tissue.

-Most of the time, however, surgical revisions can relieve pain caused by tightness and inflammation.
+Most of the time, however, surgical revisions can relieve pain caused by tightness and inflammation, while still retaining breast size.
 These simple revisions help women live healthier and more comfortable lives without more lengthy procedures.

 2. Implant Rupture